GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/WebsiteDemo/README.md

 ## Installation

-1. Clone the repository:

-   git clone <repository-url>

-2. Navigate to the project directory:

-   cd <project-directory>

-3. Install the required dependencies:
+1. Install the required dependencies:

    npm install

-4. Set your Google Cloud project ID and subscription names in the `index.js` file.
+2. Set your Google Cloud project ID and subscription names in the `index.js` file.

-5. Start the server:
+3. Start the server:

    node index.js

-6. Open your web browser and go to `http://localhost:8080` to access the demo.
+4. Open your web browser and go to `http://localhost:8080` to access the demo.

 ## Usage